President and CEO

-Michael L. Williamson serves as President and Chief Executive Officer of United Way of Southeast Louisiana serving Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.
+As President and Chief Executive Officer of United Way of Southeast Louisiana (UWSELA), Williamson is responsible for leading philanthropic and impact efforts to build stronger, more equitable communities in Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.

-Williamson has 30 years of executive level nonprofit management experience, 25 of those years served in the United Way system.
-He has served as President of United Way of Aiken County, Aiken, SC, and Resource Development Director/Executive Director of ATC Foundation, Aiken Technical College.
-Aiken, SC.
+Williamson has over 30 years of executive-level nonprofit management experience, 28 of those years served in the United Way system.
+He is a graduate of the University of South Carolina and served as President of United Way of Aiken County and Resource Development Director/Executive Director of Aiken Technical College Foundation in South Carolina.

 He is the proud husband to Kim and father to sons Chance and Tucker and enjoys family time on the water.

 · United Way Worldwide Network Advisory Committee and Communications Subcommittee Member